You are here

 Anacostia is a historically black community with ties to one of the most prominent African Americans in history.
 Born into slavery and eventually freed, statesman Frederick Douglass traveled the nation to speak out against slavery.
 When he wasn't traveling he was residing atop Cedar Hill at his home, which you can tour throughout the day.
 Plan your visit with the tour schedule or order tickets in advance for a small fee.
 If you don’t get in for a tour, you can always marvel at the panoramic views of the city from Douglass' home.

 This community space opened in 2013 and features Black Box Theater, Vivid Solutions Gallery and other boutique and pop-up spaces.
 Experience an edgy art exhibit, peruse the racks of a vintage shop or see what healthful eats you can munch on from The Art-drenaline Café.
-The Anacostia Arts Center is closed on Mondays.
+Note that the Anacostia Arts Center is closed on Mondays.

 Before it was called Anacostia, this District subdivision was known as Uniontown.
 The name lives on at the Uniontown Bar & Grill, where the Southeast set goes for fried catfish sandwiches, chicken and waffles and the robust house Angus burger.